 Introduction

 Scope

 This procedure describes the data exchange requirements between The Company, as defined in the STC and meaning the licence holder with system operator responsibilities, and the TOs to facilitate the Outage planning process.

 This document has been revised as part of the periodic review.

 This document applies to The Company and the following TOs.
 For the purposes of this document, the TOs are:

 NGET;

 SPT;

-SHETL; and
+SSEN-T; and

 All Offshore Transmission Licence holders as appointed by the Authority

 No distinction is generally made within the document between Onshore and Offshore TOs.
-References are applicable to both unless specific conditions or exceptions are made in the document relating to an Onshore TO or Offshore TO.
+References are applicable to both unless specific conditions or exceptions are

+made in the document relating to an Onshore TO or Offshore TO.
 Such conditions or exceptions will be prefixed accordingly.

 This document recognises that an Onshore TO or Offshore TO may become the owner of one or more Offshore or Onshore Networks and that the ownership of TO networks may change over time.